dentarg/auth0-blog/_posts/2017-06-26-turn-your-customers-into-brand-advocates-through-personalization.markdown

 - 2017-06-19-how-to-keep-up-with-hyperconnected-consumers
 - 2016-04-18-progressive-profiling
 - 2017-05-26-go-beyond-username-password-with-modern-auth
+- 2017-06-09-the-three-best-ways-to-create-the-single-vision-of-a-customer
 ---

 Brand advocates are the holy grail of customers.
 They're a key part of growing your customer base because they love your product and encourage others to use it.
 Of course you wish every customer were a brand advocate.

+{% include tweet_quote.html quote_text="Brand advocates are the holy grail of customers.
+Of course you wish every customer were a brand advocate." %}

 So, can you better connect with *regular* customers to turn them into all-important brand advocates?
 Creating that valuable, personal connection to your brand is difficult.
 Especially today, when you're communicating across multiple channels, and trying to [stitch together your customers' behaviors](https://auth0.com/blog/how-to-keep-up-with-hyperconnected-consumers/) from in-store purchases to tweets.